 We’d also suggest tracking key-performance-indicators (KPIs) as well — you can use our free template.

-Using Your Social Media Roadmap
+Putting Your Social Media Roadmap Into Action

 Latest posts by Brooke B. Sellas (see all)

 - Understanding Customer Churn: Key Insights for CMOs, Marketers, and VP’s of Digital - September 20, 2023

 - Creating Emotional Engagement With Your Social Media Content - September 6, 2023